MarcDrexler/3Commas.BulkEditor/README.md

 Updates are automatically checked for each start.

-Because the package is not signed with a public certificate, you might see some security warnings when installing and starting the app if you are using Windows 7 or later.
+Because the package is not signed with a public certificate, you might see some security warnings when installing and starting the app.

 ## Support